wendezman/alx-pre_course/README.md

 My first readme
-Edited for task 4 Collaboration: be up to date
+Edited for task 4 Collaboration: be up to date.